Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/code.md

 copy low_in_one.sh powerup.sh & stop_lowpower.sh to a convenient place.
 stop_lowpower.sh
-    is used to stop the timer during the 10 minute countdown. or issue the command sudo systemctl stop lowpower.timer restarting the timer after 10 minutes is not possible as it is from boot up time. powerup.sh
+    is used to stop the timer during the 10 minute countdown. or issue the command sudo systemctl stop lowpower.timer Restarting the timer after 10 minutes is not possible as it is from boot up time. powerup.sh
-    is used to switch wifi and bluetooth back on if needed low_in_one.sh
+    is used to switch wifi and bluetooth back on if needed. low_in_one.sh
-    this will switch off wifi and bluetooth in 1 minutes time.
-End the cammand with a & otherwise it will block you enter further commands. use ctrl C to stop it.
+    This will switch off wifi and bluetooth in 1 minutes time.
+End the command with a &; otherwise, it will block you from entering further commands.
+Use ctrl C to stop it.
 use: low_in_one.sh &

-finally add this to crontab
+Finally, add this to crontab:

 ```
 @reboot cd /home/pi/Desktop/Mothbox/scripts/MothPower && ./powerup_wifi.sh